-The words and terms used in this part shall have the meanings defined in the Act and this chapter unless the context clearly indicates otherwise, except that for the purposes of this part:
+The words and terms used in this part shall have the meanings defined in the Act and this chapter unless the context clearly indicates otherwise, except as otherwise specified in this section.
+Terms not defined in the Act, this chapter, or this section shall have the meaning attributed to them in the CWA.
+For the purposes of this part:

-"Commencement of construction" means the initial disturbance of soils associated with clearing, grading, or excavating activities or other construction activities.
+"Commencement of construction" means the initial disturbance of soils associated with clearing, grading, or excavating activities or other construction activities (e.g., stockpiling of fill material).